Ep 176 Strychnine: The WD-40 of Victorian Medicine

 If it was self-administered, that could call into question her final note gifting Stanford the bulk of her fortune.

+If it was murder, it will embroil the university in scandal.
 The ideal scenario would be that she died of natural causes mistakenly attributed to strychnine.

 Oh, gosh.

+The police strongly suspected murder, and the search was on for the culprit.
 Immediately, Bertha emerged as the lead, but not the lone suspect.

 There were many other ones that were kind of like swirling around.
+Bertha was the only one present at both poisonings.

-Bertha was the only one present at both poisonings and the only one with access to both the poisoned mineral water in the first attempt and the baking soda in the second.
+and the only one with access to both the poisoned mineral water in the first attempt and the baking soda in the second.
+She had an alleged connection with P.J.

 Schwab, who was a druggist in California, who would have had access to strychnine.

-She, her story changed a bunch of different times about her location, her role, where she got the baking soda, all these different things.
+Her story changed a bunch of different times about her location, her role, where she got the baking soda, all these different things.

-not all, not all of the records have survived, but Jane had thwarted some romances of Bertha's,
+not all of the records have survived, but Jane had thwarted some romances of Bertha's,

-And but then, like, she, yeah, Bertha had stolen from Jane from various in various points of time.
+including from the butler who was married.
+And but then like she, yeah, Bertha had stolen from Jane from various in various points of time.

 And like I said, Bertha was really frustrated that she had to tend to Jane on her long travels instead of being able to be in San Francisco to care for her sick mother.

-And Jane had recently announced that she wanted to go on a really long trip to Japan, and so that would have again taken her away.
+And Jane had recently announced that she wanted to go on a really long trip to Japan.
+And so that would have again taken her away.

 Circumstantial evidence against Bertha was mounting.

+But then arrives David Starr Jordan.
 A few days after her death, Jordan and some other folks associated with Jane or Stanford traveled to Hawaii to retrieve her body.

 And on the boat ride over, they had plenty of time to decide what the police should actually conclude.